rgeo/activerecord-postgis-adapter/README.md

 The first column, "shape1", is created with type "geometry".
 This is a general "base class" for spatial types; the column declares that it can contain values of *any* spatial type.

-The second column, "shape2", uses a shorthand syntax for the same type.
-Like "normal" types, you can create a column either by invoking `column` or invoking the name of the type directly.
+The second column, "shape2", uses a shorthand syntax for the same type as the shape1 column.
+You can create a column either by invoking `column` or invoking the name of the type directly.

 The third column, "path", has a specific geometric type, `line_string`.
 It also specifies an SRID (spatial reference ID) that indicates which coordinate